 Amino acids can be classified as:

 1. Essential amino acids: The body cannot produce these and needs to obtain it from the diet.

 2. Non-essential amino acids: The body can produce them.

 3. Conditionally essential amino acids: The body requires these during special situations like illness or stress.

 Proteins are abundantly found in animal foods and some plant-based foods.
 These items are an integral part of any protein-rich diet plan.
 Animal sources of protein include poultry, meat, eggs, fish, and dairy products, which provide all the essential amino acids that your body requires.

-Plant-based sources include beans, vegetables, grains, nuts, and seeds.
+Plant-based sources of protein include beans, vegetables, grains, nuts, and seeds.
 These foods are a vital part of any protein-rich vegetarian diet plan for weight loss.
 They need to be consumed in certain combinations as they often lack one or more essential amino acids.
-This can pose a problem for vegans, vegetarians and those who are not following a protein-rich diet plan — which includes foods from different food groups.
+This can pose a problem for vegans, vegetarians, and those who are not following a protein-rich diet plan — which includes foods from different food groups.

 Protein has numerous essential functions of protein in the body.
 Let us explore some of them.